“Think about the images’ effects you want to cause on the viewer”

 Whether it’s indoor or outdoor, facades offer interesting textures that add a little more atmosphere to your images.
 Depending on the structures and colors, you can tell a whole story with them in many different ways.
-If you’re having for example an elegant boarding behind the model, people will see more in the picture than just a wall.
+If you’re having, for example, an elegant boarding behind the model, people will see more in the picture than just a wall.
 They imagine a tasteful room and associate a certain lifestyle with it.
-Of course this should fit your brand.
+Of course, this should fit your brand.
 Shooting in front of bricks or a vintage looking facade can also look more qualitative, as it brings the fashion into a context, which may appeal more authentic.

 4. Sophisticated set designs

-You can create even more ambience when building a set with the help of a professional set designer.
+You can create even more ambiance when building a set with the help of a professional set designer.
 Compared to finding the perfect location, the advantage of making your own set is that you have full control over everything involved in the picture.
-Many theater and film funds offer a high range of furniture, decorations and other props for rent, which allows you to create sophisticated sceneries right in a studio, where everything else you need for shooting is close.
+Many theater and film funds offer a high range of furniture, decorations and other props for rent, which allows you to create sophisticated sceneries right in a studio, where everything else you need for the shooting is close.

 5. Minimalist/graphical elements and props